m3db/m3/docker/README.md

 The `Dockerfile-dev` file is intented to help bootstrap the development process by providing a simple Dockerfile to perform the build process within a container namespace.
-Docker's container runtime also provides simple simulate production like environment.
+Docker's container runtime also provides simple way to simulate production like environment.

 ```